databrickslabs/overwatch/docs-compose/overwatch_docs/content/DataEngineer/Pipeline_Management.md

 ### [Spark Context Composition & Hierarchy]({{%relref "DataEngineer/Modules.md"%}})

 ## Data Ingestion and Resume Process
 The specificities can vary slightly between cloud provider but the general methodology is the exact same.
-Specific differences will be discussed in [Cloud-Specific Variations](#cloud-specific-variations) section.

 Each module is responsible for building certain entities at each layer, bronze, silver, gold, and presentation.
 The mapping between module and gold entity can be found in the [Modules]({{%relref "DataEngineer/Modules.md"%}}) section.